Asylum-Lang-Foundation/Manual/docs/_sources/walkthrough/variables.md.txt

 2.5
 ```

 What just happened?
 Well it turns out that since `5` and `2` are both integers, the result must be an integer.
 This led to the decimal portion being completely ignored!
 But `5.0` is a floating-point number.
 Even though `2` is a decimal number, since an operation is being done with an integer and a floating-poing number, the computer will calculate the result that involves losing less information.
-So for example, an `s32` (`int`) added with a `s64` (`long`) will produce an `s64` (`long`) as it loses less information.
+So for example, an `s32` added with an `s64` will produce an `s64` as it loses less information.
 Despite the technicalities of floating-point numbers, a floating-point or fixed-point number is always said to be "bigger".

 ## A More Complex Example
 As you can tell, there are quite a lot of different operators.
 Each will be discussed in more detail later, but for now, let's see an example that utilizes some: